JackieDev/hyperion-hotel/README.md

 ![hotel](hyperion.jpg)

-This microservice is the backend of a hotel reservation application created using Scala, Cats, Circe, Doobie, Postgres and Http4s.
+This microservice is the backend of a hotel reservation application created using Scala, Cats, Circe, Doobie, Kafka, Postgres and Http4s.

 ### Endpoints
 GET /bookings/roomId